MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 There are two primary ways to register HoloLens devices:

-1. **Reseller can register devices in the Partner Center when you place an order.** [Learn more](https://docs.microsoft.com/mem/autopilot/add-devices#reseller-distributor-or-partner-registration)].
-This is the recommended path.
+1. **Reseller can register devices in the Partner Center when you place an order.**
+ > [!NOTE]
+   > This is the recommended path for adding devices to the Autopilot service.
+[Learn more](https://docs.microsoft.com/mem/autopilot/add-devices#reseller-distributor-or-partner-registration).

    or